Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Introduction

+\begin{itemize} \item \emph{\textbf{RQ1:} What unique capabilities are unlocked when LLMs are used for smart home control?} We seek to uncover if and how LLMs can provide support for more loosely-constrained interactions in smart homes. \item \emph{\textbf{RQ2:} What practical challenges will LLM-based systems present?} LLMs can produce incorrect or ``hallucinated'' responses and are computationally expensive to run.
+We seek to establish a baseline understanding of these practical issues as they exist in smart homes. \item \emph{\textbf{RQ3:} What system design choices can address these practical challenges?} We seek to apply LLM system designs from other domains and gauge their usefulness and suitability for tackling the application-specific challenges of smart homes. \item \emph{\textbf{RQ4:} How well can this new form of smart home support user goals in unconstrained scenarios?} In a real-world implementation, we seek to understand how users interact with a less-constrained system, what new capabilities it provides, and what limitations still exist. \end{itemize}

+We investigate \textbf{RQ1-4} throughout this paper, which consists of the following four efforts (summarized in Fig.~\ref{fig:paper-overview}).}

+\textbf{Introducing LLMs to smart spaces.} There is little prior work at the intersection of LLMs and smart environments.
+We introduce LLMs to the problem space with a prototype system that responds to user commands in smart homes with concrete, executable \emph{action plans} that make use of available devices and sensors.

-\textbf{Empirical motivation.} There is a lack of prior work at the intersection of LLMs and smart environments.
-We therefore work to establish an empirical understanding of the potential for LLMs to support high-level goals in smart environments while eliciting gaps that diminish their usefulness.
-We perform qualitative analysis of over 500 responses provided by 11 human annotators, as well as quantitative analysis of error rate, cost, and latency, finding that when using an LLM for user goal inference and action planning in a smart home, these models can flexibly provide creative action plans that work within the constraints of devices available in a home.
-LLMs are also prone, however, to making up non-sensical plans using irrelevant devices when there is no clear path toward achieving a user's goal.
-We show that LLMs have potential to intuitively realize \emph{immediate user goals} like ``make it cozy in here'', as well as more complex \emph{persistent goals} like ``use natural light when the sun is out'' that demand the creation of automation routines.
-We aim for general insight by repeating experiments on several models.
+\textbf{Empirical motivation.} We study the outputs of our prototype system to establish an empirical understanding of the challenges that arise when LLMs are used in smart environments.
+We qualitatively analyze 600 labels and free-form rationales from $N=20$ human annotators regarding LLM-generated action plans, supplemented by a quantitative analysis.
+We find that LLMs can flexibly generate creative action plans in response to under-specified user commands.
+LLMs are also prone to failures at the task, however; we reveal 7 common types of failure responsible for low user satisfaction and propose methods for measuring them.
+We show that LLMs can realize \emph{immediate user goals} like ``make it cozy in here'', as well as more complex \emph{persistent goals} like ``use natural light when the sun is out'' that require automation routines.